 Traits are ways your character is likely to behave.
 They reflect the character's life to date, and what they've become skilled it, or how something has affected them.
-Feel free to create your own Traits for your character, as long as the GM agrees to them.
-You should gain a +2 total bonus for generalist Traits, or +4 for specific & temporary ones.
+You should gain a +1 total bonus for generalist Traits, or +2 for specific & temporary ones.

 You have one mission in life, and you won’t let anything get in your way.
 The GM may grant bonuses for actions that bring you towards your goal.